 The Duke Proteomics and Metabolomics Shared Resource performs multiplexed quantitative analysis of amino acids, biogenic amines, glycerophospholipids, sphingolipids, and acylcarnitines with the Biocrates AbsoluteIDQ p180 kit.
 The Biocrates p180 kit allows for a wide range of biological and therapeutic studies with samples originating from cell cultures to animal models and human biological fluids although it has been developed specifically for plasma samples.
 Pricing is performed on a per sample basis, plus the cost of consumables from Biocrates.
-For more details see our pricing page or contact Lisa St. John-Williams or Will Thompson.
+For more details see our pricing page or contact us.

 The Biocrates AbsoluteIDQ p180 kit uses a 96-well plate layout as shown below, which can accommodate up to 80 study samples in addition to necessary blanks and standards.
 Each well requires 10 uL of sample matrix for analysis.
 More specific information on the exact metabolites which can be detected by this kit can be found here on the Biocrates AbsoluteIDQ p180 list of metabolites.